Rangers Women’s Football Club

 Rangers Women Football Club Manager

-She led the Ibrox outfit to their first SWPL title in the 2021/22 season and has continued to build a competitive squad, with the team remaining a dominant force in Scottish women’s football.
+Potter led the Ibrox outfit to their first SWPL title in the 2021/22 season and continued to build a competitive squad prior to leaving in 2025.

 Credit: Imago